flatironic/Samples/README.md

 # Samples
 Code Examples - Included are samples for event searching.
 These are merely samples that are meant demonstrate coding style and approach.

-Here is a little info on each one:
+Some info on each one:

 ##event-search